 The Cafe offers quesadillas, freshly baked pizzas, Hebrew National Kosher hot dogs, Johnsonville Bratwursts, fresh made sandwiches & wraps (turkey, roast beef, chicken caesar and a vegetarian wrap option), as well as two salad options.
 Beverages offered at the Bat Cave Cafe include Coca-Cola fountain drinks, freshly brewed tea, locally sourced coffee, cookies, muffins, assorted candies and Blue Bunny ice cream to complete our menu.

 Enjoy your meal in a relaxing patio atmosphere surrounded by our Hummingbird Garden.

 Visitors to Kartchner Caverns find that the Discovery Center is well-named.
 Caves are mysterious and unfamiliar to humans.
-These dark places raise many questions.
+These dark caverns peak our curiosity and lead us to seek answers for our many questions.
 Numerous interactive displays in the museum give visitors the opportunity to discover the answers for themselves.

 Introductory panels in the geology exhibits show how caves form, why the formations look as they do and locations of other caves.
 Other displays are specific to Kartchner Caverns, one of the most-studied public caves.
 It ranks in the top ten caves worldwide for its unique mineralogy.
 Here you can touch local rock types.
 A cut-away view of the cave hill highlights some major features and tour routes at the touch of a button.
 Take a virtual tour of some of the cave’s most prominent formations at the Underground Journey exhibit.
 The hands-on hydrology display allows visitors to follow water underground, usually hidden from our view and shows why water is essential to the cavern remaining a “living” cave.